vinodkd/guts/src/book/01_size.md

 		                - size(modulus op + assignment) + size(if) + size(stop)
 		Now assuming size(modulus op) = 1, we get
 		                = 2* + 3* + 1*   assuming the assignment operation is also of size 1.
-		                = 6* sq units, compared to a SLOC of 7.                          --(16)
+		                = 6* sq. units, compared to a SLOC of 7.                          --(16)

-For completeness, lets convert Program 1's size to "area" units as well:
+For completeness, let's convert Program 1's size to "area" units as well:

-		size(program 6) = 6* sq units                                                    --(17)
+		size(program 6) = 6* sq. units                                                    --(17)

-Note that program 7 has a SLOC of 7, but a size of 6* sq units.
+Note that program 7 has a SLOC of 7, but a size of 6* sq. units.
 Smaller numerically, but larger by size and semantics.

-Does our lego block analogy still hold up, though?
+Does our Lego block analogy still hold up, though?
 The `if` requires data to be used, a decision to be made and one of (potentially many) alternate routes to be taken.
-This is probably best visualized as something "flowing" from one statement (ie block) to another, with control points to direct flow.
+This is probably best visualized as something "flowing" from one statement (i.e. block) to another, with control points to direct flow.
 Maybe pipes are a better analogy therefore?

 ![Code as pipes](images/pipes.jpg "This is your Code's plumbing")
 ![Code as pipes](images/pipes2.jpg "This is your Code's plumbing")

-Sorry I couldnt find better pictures, but hope these convey some part of the idea.
+Sorry I couldn't find better pictures, but hope these convey some part of the idea.
 Every time you see a T-junction or a Cross, think `if` operation; otherwise the flow of liquid represents the Sequence.

 Unsatisfying as the pictures are, more so is the analogy.
-While data does flow from one operation to another, it doesnt flow like a liquid does.
+While data does flow from one operation to another, it doesn't flow like a liquid does.
 Data in a digital computer is discrete and better described as chunked than fluid.
 Is there a better physical analog?
-What we need is something that is built using standard parts (like legos) and allows things to flow through them (like pipes) but only allows solid things.
+What we need is something that is built using standard parts (like Legos) and allows things to flow through them (like pipes) but only allows solid things.

 Without further ado, I present: